storynickolas/Brewery-Search/README.md

 ## How To Search

-Markup: 1.
+ Markup : 1.
 Fill in the first form box with the name of the city you are searching for:
+              1. A nested numbered list
+              2. Which is numbered
+          2. Select state or District of Columbia from drop down
+          3. Hit the search button or press enter on your keyboard

   Include:
   *Spaces